At-home COVID-19 Testing: Don’t Sacrifice Accuracy for Convenience When it Matters Most

 The Accuracy You Need: COVID-19 Testing at MD Now

 If you opt for an at-home test, it’s best to be sure that your results are legitimate.
 The physician-led team of healthcare professionals at MD Now can eliminate your worries of testing mistakes and potential false positives.
-MD Now offers what’s considered the gold standard in COVID testing – the PCR test.
-These tests are administered quickly, and accurate results are returned within 24-48 hours.
+MD Now offers PCR COVID-19 testing.
+These tests are administered quickly, and accurate results are returned within 48 hours.